snk-99/Professional-Readme/README.md

   * [Questions](#questions)

   ## Description:
   A command-line application that dynamically generates a professional README.md file from a user's input
   ## Installation:
   use node index.js in the terminal
   ## Usage:
   screenshots
   ## Test
   No test yet
   ## License:
-  undefined
+   This project is protected under the terms of the undefined

-  ## QUESTIONS
+  ## Questions
   Contact me for any questions!!
   * Contact Email: kahurasamuel@gmail.com
   * GitHub Profile: [snk-99](https://github.com/snk-99snk-99)